erickoch3/udacity-cloud-devops-capstone/README.md

 `kubectl get service/clustering-service-loadbalancer |  awk {'print $1" " $2 " " $4 " " $5'} | column -t`

 If you try connecting to the IP/hostname, you should be good to go!

+### Testing

+We have two load balancers set up, a main load balancer routed to:
+`sinoinsight.com`
+as well as a testing load balancer without a pretty DNS:
+`a00d1e37d2cf14c77a6ce2447da47529-1852105403.us-east-1.elb.amazonaws.com`.

+To test, we simply curl the testing load balancer.